ImagineCemeteries/ImagineCemeteries/240326_Manual/240917_c1_cliffnotes.md

 # Shock / Whiplash
-We're proposing that spirits, ghosts, deities, demons, whatever you identify as, can be possessed the same way that humans can be.
+We're proposing that angels, spirits, ghosts, deities, demons, whatever you identify as, can be possessed the same way that humans can be.
 And the dark cloud seems to be pulling the strings.
 It has a spiritual field that sticks to you, catching you in its web; the trip to the Drave washes that spiritual field off your spiritual body and allows you to think clearer than you were otherwise able to.

 This movement wasn't started, wasn't fought by saints.
 We were just a bunch of people tangled up in this dark cloud, fighting each other over petty differences.
 Then we realized there was something bigger than all of us, a common enemy, sabotaging us in everyway possible.
 Our relationships with each other, our goals, our mood.